LipingYi/LipingYi.github.io/_publications/SU-Net-ICANN2020.md

 ---
-title: "SU-Net: An Efficient Encoder-Decoder Model of Federated Learning for Brain Tumor Segmentation"
+title: "2.SU-Net: An Efficient Encoder-Decoder Model of Federated Learning for Brain Tumor Segmentation"
 collection: publications
 date: 2020-10-14
 venue: 'Proc. of the 29th International Conference on Artificial Neural Networks (ICANN)'